chunkysteveo/gb-studio-docs/docs/assets/tilesets.md

 You can add tilesets to your game by including `.png` files in your project's `assets/tilesets` folder.

+Replace Tile event uses GBVM function `VM_REPLACE_TILE_XY` whose variable `START_IDX` is clamped between 0 and 255.
+As such - don't make your tileset images more than 256 8x8px tiles otherwise it will loop back to 0 when finding your new tile.

 ## Color Requirements

 Tileset PNGs must only contain the following four colors: